Meet the trainer:

 December 2017 we welcomed puppy Perry into our home.
 Perry was relinquished to Nancy for aggression.
 His first family had been told to euthanize him!

 Perry is the smartest dog we know and at 9 months earened his advance Trick title, and Novice Rally title the day he turned 11 months.
-We are planning to compete in Rally Free, and Freestyle.
-Perry loves to learn.
+He competes and has titled in Freestyle and will continue in Freestyle, Rally Free and Frisbee this summer.

 Nancy is a life long learner, and she enjoys learning all that animals have to teach her.